Home / Blog /

 Understanding the Financial Weight of Employee Turnover

+Employee turnover brings along a substantial financial burden.
+The process from an employee’s departure to onboarding a new recruit incurs several overt and covert costs.
 These costs spiral up from employee separations, vacancy periods, and hiring to training and preceptorship.
-The company's financial benefits and overall health may wear thin under the strain of recurring staffing costs.
+The company's financial benefits and overall health can wear thin under the strain of recurring staffing costs.

-Rigid pay cycles, however, can tie up an employee's cash flow leading to dependence on payday loans with high interest rates.
+Rigid pay cycles, however, can tie up an employee's cash flow, leading to dependence on payday loans with high interest rates.

-How Earned Wage Can Lower Turnover Costs
+How Earned Wage Access Can Lower Turnover Costs

-Solutions like Rain – an Earned Wage Access tool, offer a financial cushion for employees.
-This financial benefit allows employees to access their wages 'on demand', thus averting the need for payday loans or overdrafts and minimizing the burden of unexpected expenses.
+Solutions like Rain, an EWA tool, offer employees a financial cushion.
+This financial benefit allows employees to access their wages “on demand,” averting the need for payday loans or overdrafts and minimizing the burden of unexpected expenses.

 Lower employee turnover translates to reduced turnover costs for businesses.
-These costs include separation, replacement, training and lost productivity costs, all of which can be significantly high.
-Having a tangible solution like EWA in the benefits package can help employers maintain a steady cash flow, conserve resources and trim down the financial repercussions associated with high employee turnover.
+These costs include separation, replacement, training, and lost productivity costs, all of which can be significantly high.
+Having a tangible solution like EWA in the benefits package can help employers maintain a steady cash flow, conserve resources, and trim down the financial repercussions associated with high employee turnover.

 Exploring the Connection Between Salary and Employee Retention

-Employee benefits focusing squarely on health insurance or retirement plans overlook a crucial segment - access to earned wages.
+Employee benefits focusing squarely on health insurance or retirement plans overlook a crucial segment—access to earned wages.
 This gap in the benefits packages can significantly impact an employee's decision to continue with the organization or seek greener pastures.

-Research indicates a direct correlation between employee satisfaction and turnover rate, and wage access plays a pivotal role in this dynamic.
 “Frequent paydays = Happy employees?”: A study conducted by Andrew Kushner revealed that paying employees more frequently than the standard pay cycle results in increased job satisfaction and, consequently, lower attrition rates.

-“Cash flow woes = Employee exit?”
-Cash flow problems due to rigid pay cycles could influence employees to explore payday loans with exorbitant interest rates, stirring dissatisfaction and triggering employee departures.
+“Cash flow woes = Employee exit?”: Cash flow problems due to rigid pay cycles could influence employees to explore payday loans with exorbitant interest rates, stirring dissatisfaction and triggering employee departures.

-“Pay advance apps = Increased employee retention?”: Earned Wage Access (EWA) platforms like Rain provide employees the flexibility to access their earned wages, boosting satisfaction levels and employee retention rates.
+“Pay advance apps = Increased employee retention?”: Earned wage access platforms like Rain provide employees the flexibility to access their earned wages, boosting satisfaction levels and employee retention rates.

-Impact of Reduced Turnover on Company Profits
+The Impact of Reduced Turnover on Company Profits

-Investigating the Economic Benefits of Instant Wage Access
+Understanding the Economic Benefits of Instant Wage Access

 Immediate access to earned wages instills a renewed sense of financial stability in employees.
 This fiscal independence reduces the stress associated with financial instability and prevents scenarios like bank overdrafts, poor credit scores, or high-interest loans.